 Similar to many 2D fighters of the time, Way Of The Warrior does things in its own quirky style.
 The characters are nice and big and the digitisation is actually of good quality.

 It’s hard to put into words, but there’s just something about the game which appeals.
 Maybe it’s the whole ‘so bad, it’s a good thing!

 Backing up the story behind the game and how it was done on a small budget, it is known that friends of the development company were recruited to be captured as the game’s characters, instead of using paid actors/martial artists.
 All for the better if you ask me!

 Check this one out, fully deserves to be on any best 3DO games list!

 Very much in the same way Syndicate is a slightly polished 16-bit port, Cannon Fodder follows suit.
 But then again, can you really mess up a port of an already excellent game – sometimes….But fortunately, not this time!

 Cannon Fodder on the 3DO is more of the same overhead management of small characters as you’ll find with many Sensible Software games.
 Simply point and click to move your team and take out your enemies.

-Notable for its CD based classical music soundtrack Return Fire blends a kind of classic 16-bit gaming experience with modernised 3D playfield and an awesome soundtrack.
+Notable for its CD-based classical music soundtrack Return Fire blends a kind of classic 16-bit gaming experience with a modernised 3D playfield and an awesome soundtrack.
 An absolute belter of a game with friends too.

-A simple game really well executed, a must have on the 3DO.
+A simple game really well executed, and a must-have on the 3DO.

 Wolfenstein 3D has been a classic FPS brand of shooter since 1992, and the 3DO benefitted from its own release in 1995.